microsoft/LightGBM/docs/GPU-Windows.rst

 .. image:: ./_static/images/screenshot-git-for-windows.png
    :align: center
    :target: ./_static/images/screenshot-git-for-windows.png
+   :alt: A screenshot of the website to download git that shows various versions of git compatible with 32 bit and 64 bit Windows separately

 Now, we can fetch LightGBM repository for GitHub.
 Run Git Bash and the following command: